 A similar analysis disposes of appellants’ claim that the district court erred in granting AMCO summary judgment on the abuse of process claim.
 Rhonda supports this claim with allegations that AMCO filed this declaratory judgment action

-for the improper purposes of hoping that... evidence [against Rhonda] would somehow develop during the pendency of this action, or that somehow it could imput whatever evidence it had against Randy Stammer to Rhonda Stammer, or that it could make interest on the insurance not paid, or any combination of the foregoing purposes.
+for the improper purposes of hoping that ... evidence [against Rhonda] would somehow develop during the pendency of this action, or that somehow it could im-put whatever evidence it had against Randy Stammer to Rhonda Stammer, or that it could make interest on the insurance not paid, or any combination of the foregoing purposes.

 *714 The general principle underlying an abuse of process claim is noted in section 682 of the Restatement (Second) of Torts.
 It states:

-One who uses a legal process, whether criminal or civil, against another primarily to accomplish a purpose for which it is not designed, is subject to liability to the other for harm caused by the abuse of process.
+One who uses a legal process, whether criminal or civil, against another primarily to accomplish a purpоse for which it is not designed, is subject to liability to the other for harm caused by the abuse of process.

+there is no action for abuse of process when the process is used for the purpose for which it is intended, but there is an incidental motive of spite or an ulterior purpose of benefit to the defendant....
 For abuse of process to occur there must be use of the process for an immediate purpose other than that for which it was designed or intended.
 The usual case of abuse of process is one of some form of extortion, using the process to put pressure upon the other to compel him to pay a different debt or to take some other action or refrain from it.

 In addition, Schmidt approved the following commentary from the Restatement (Second) of Torts section 682 appendix (1981), which attempts to crystallize the essence of abuse of process:

-Some act or threat directed to an immediate objective not legitimate in the use of the process is required, and the defendant is not liable if he has done no more than carry the process to its authorized conclusion, even with bad intention.
+Some act or threat directed to an immediate objective not legitimate in the use of the process is required, and the defendаnt is not liable if he has done no more than carry the process to its authorized conclusion, even with bad intention.

 In the present case there is no question that AMCO was within its rights in bringing this action in order to have its duties under the policy determined.
-Iowa Rule of Civil Procedure 262 provides that "[a]ny person interested in a contract, oral or written, ... may have determined any question of the construction or validity thereof or arising thereunder, and obtain a declaration of rights, status or legal relations thereunder."
-Insurers commonly employ declaratory judgment proceedings in order to determine their rights and duties under the relevant policy.
-See e.g., IMT Ins.
-Co. v.
-Roberts, 401 N.W.2d 228 (Iowa App.1986).
-This is precisely what AMCO has done in the suit at bar.
-The motives for AMCO's action alleged by Rhonda, even if true, would be incidental to its primary and proper motivation.
-We think the district court correctly determined that, as a matter of law, no action could be maintained against AMCO for abuse of process.
+Iowa Rule of Civil Procedure 262 provides that “[a]ny person interested in a contract, oral or written, ... may have determined any question of the construction or validity thereof or arising thereunder, and obtain a declaration of rights, status or legal relations thereunder.”
+Insurers commonly employ declaratory judgment proceеdings in order to determine their rights and duties under the relevant policy.

 III.

 The appellants contend that the district court erred in refusing to allow them to amend their answer to conform with the proof following trial.
-Such an amendment would have stated a first-party bad faith tort claim on behalf of Randy and an ex delicto tort claim on behalf of both defendants.
+Such an amendment would have stated a first-pаrty bad faith tort claim on behalf of Randy and an ex delicto tort claim on behalf of both defendants.

 IV.